A Small and Fast BERT for Chinese Medical Punctuation Restoration: Introduction

 Over the past few years, the mainstream of punctuation restoration can be divided into three categories: 1) The first line~\cite{lin2020joint,huang2021token,shi2021incorporating} views punctuation restoration as a sequence labeling or token classification problem, which predicts whether each token is followed by a punctuation mark or not.
 2) Second, some researchers~\cite{klejch2017sequence,wang2018self} treated it as a Seq2Seq task, which inputs a non-punctuation sequence and outputs a punctuated one.
 3) The others~\cite{zhu2022unified,sunkara2020multimodal} propose a multi-modal framework to learn hybrid representations from audio and text samples for downstream classifiers to perform punctuation restoration.

 Considering that text data is easier to access than audio data, BERT~\cite{devlin2019bert} and its variants~\cite{yao2023minirbt,cui2021pre} have been widely applied to enhance the effectiveness of token classification, we focus on the first method.
 However, BERT was trained on large-scale punctuated dataset with punctuations but fine-tuned on non-punctuated dataset, which may critically damage the semantics in downstream task.
 Besides, the data imbalance problem of token classification should be addressed.
 For instance, in the benchmark dataset IWSLT2011~\cite{federico2012overview}, over 85\% of tokens are no-punctuation tokens.
-Concretely, we aim to train a small and fast model that can be applied to Chinese medical field, demonstrating high performance.
+Concretely, we aim to train a small and fast model that can be applied to the Chinese medical field, demonstrating high performance.

 Inspired by these observations, in this paper, we propose a novel auxiliary pre-training task to alleviate the damage of semantics and incorporate supervised contrastive learning (SCL)~\cite{khosla2020supervised} to solve the problem of data imbalance.
 To train a light model that has smaller hidden layer dimensions and transformer layers, we employ knowledge distillation (KD)~\cite{yang2020textbrewer} during the pre-training stage.
 In the fine-tuning stage, we re-formalize punctuation restoration as a Slot Tagging~\cite{kim2015weakly} task to narrow the gap between pre-training and fine-tuning.
-The main contributions of this paper: \begin{itemize} \item We train a fast and light Chinese BERT model by incorporating contrastive learning, konwledge distillation to our auxiliary pre-training task, which can be effectively fine-tuned on the Chinese medical punctuation restoration task. \item Our experiments reveal that compared with SOTA Chinese RoBERTa, our model achieve its 95\% performance while only have its 10\% model size. \item The ablation study reveals that our auxiliary task and supervise contrastive learning can enhance the performance of punctuation restoration. \end{itemize}
+The main contributions of this paper: \begin{itemize} \item We train a fast and lightweight Chinese BERT model by incorporating contrastive learning and knowledge distillation into our auxiliary pre-training task.
+This model can be effectively fine-tuned for Chinese medical punctuation restoration. \item Our experiments reveal that compared with SOTA Chinese RoBERTa, our model achieves its 95\% performance while only having its 10\% model size. \item The ablation study reveals that our auxiliary task and supervised contrastive learning can enhance the performance of Chinese medical punctuation restoration. \end{itemize}